-We found that the median Jamstack page load resulted in the transfer of 1.5 MB of various assets and thus the emission of 1.1 grams of CO2 for desktop and 0.9 grams for mobile.
-This was the same for desktop and mobile.
+We found that the median Jamstack page load resulted in the transfer of 1.82 MB of various assets on desktop, and 1.54 MB on mobile, and thus the emission of 1.2 grams and 1.0 grams of CO2 respectively.
 The most efficient percentile of Jamstack web pages result in the generation of at least one third less CO2 than the median, whilst the least efficient percentile of Jamstack web pages goes the other way, generating around four times more.

 Popular image formats are PNG, JPG, GIF, SVG, WebP, and ICO.
 Of these, WebP is the most efficient in most situations, with WebP lossless images 26% smaller than equivalent PNGs and 25-34% smaller than comparable JPGs.
 We see, however, that WebP is the second least popular image format across all Jamstack pages, where PNG is the most popular both for mobile and desktop.
 Only slightly less popular is JPG whereas GIF is almost 20% of all the images used on Jamstack sites.
 An interesting discovery is SVG which is almost twice as popular on mobile sites as desktop sites.